tsonthalia/Light-Alarm/README.md

 A light-based alarm system that imitates the sunrise in order to assist waking up before the sunrise.
 <br>
-A full description can be found at <a href="https://tanaysonthalia.com/#/projects">tanaysonthalia.com</a>
+A full description (including CAD Files and Parts List) can be found at <a href="https://tanaysonthalia.com/#/projects">tanaysonthalia.com</a>.